Azure-Samples/contoso-chat/docs/index.md

 _If you find this sample useful, consider giving us a star on GitHub!
 If you have any questions or comments, consider filing an Issue on the [source repo](https://github.com/Azure-Samples/contoso-chat)_.

 ## 1. Learning Objectives

+In this workshop, you will learn how to:

+* Use Azure AI Studio as a code-first platform for building custom copilots​

+* Prototype a custom copilot on VS Code with powerful tools (Prompty, Promptflow, Codespaces)​

+* Optimize your custom copilot with manual testing & AI-assisted evaluation (Quality, Safety)​

+* Operationalize your custom copilot by deploying to Azure AI Studio (Monitoring, Filters, Logs)​

+* Customize the sample to suit your application scenario (data, functions, frameworks, models)

+## 3. Provision Infrastructure

+If you are participating in a live AI Tour workshop, you can skip ahead to Section 4.

-## 2. Pre-Requisites
+### 3.0 Pre-Requisites

-These are the resource and skill requirements for the workshop. **Note that in the case of the AI Tour, the subscription and infrastructure requirements will be taken care of for you.** For all others, you will need to verify you can meet all requirements.
+These are the resources and skill requirements for the workshop. **Note that in the case of the AI Tour, the subscription and infrastructure requirements will be taken care of for you.** For all others, you will need to verify you can meet all requirements.

 1. Azure Subscription - Signup for a free account.
 1. Visual Studio Code - Download it for free.